KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     //!
 Entity creation
     auto grid_entity = registry.create();

-A line is represented with two dots that we call vertex.
-Vertex has a X position and a Y position.
+A line is represented by joining two dots that we call vertices.
+Each vertex has a X position and a Y position.
 Connection of two vertices makes a line.
 Though that line thickness then would be ``1 px``. ``1 px`` is not very visible if the image gets smaller because of scaling etc. So we want a thick line, like ``20px``.

 .. image:: ../../assets/grid_lines.png